A case of cough, wasting and lymphadenopathy

 Four clinically relevant and different types of KS have been identified:

 4. Iatrogenic KS, seen in drug related immunosuppressed patients, e.g. transplant patients.
+Its presence varies based on the prevalence of HHV-8 in the population.

 This discussion will look at KSHV in immunocompetent patients and in the setting of immunocompromised patients, such as people with HIV, which is likely occurring in our patient.
 We will also explore the adaptations that make this virus so efficient in circumventing the immune system.
-Lastly we will discuss the infection of endothelial cells, with their subsequent transformation and proliferation into spindle cells and the development of KS lesions.
+Lastly, we will discuss the infection of endothelial cells, with their subsequent transformation and proliferation into spindle cells and the development of KS lesions.

 Signs and symptoms of Kaposi Sarcoma